cran/attachment/README.md

 # browseURL(dummypackage)
 att_amend_desc(path = dummypackage, inside_rmd = TRUE)
 #> Updating dummypackage documentation
-#> Updating roxygen version in /tmp/Rtmpl1G8Z3/dummypackage/DESCRIPTION
+#> Updating roxygen version in /tmp/RtmpdAJaCu/dummypackage/DESCRIPTION
-#> Loading dummypackage
+#> ℹ Loading dummypackage
 #> Writing NAMESPACE
 #> Writing NAMESPACE
 #> Package(s) Rcpp is(are) in category 'LinkingTo'.
 Check your Description file to be sure it is really what you want.